sk27199/Weather-Application-with-API/README.md

 # Weather-App

 This project is a desktop weather application built using Python and PyQt5.
-It retrieves real time weather data form OpenWeatherMap API and displays the information using a graphical interface.
+It retrieves real time weather data from OpenWeatherMap API and displays the information using a graphical interface.

 The focus of this project is on working with external data sources, handling errors safely, and building reliable software that responds correctly to different scenarios.